Pata (musician): 2007–present: X Japan reunion

-According to a report by the newspaper Sponichi, X Japan vocalist Toshi visited drummer Yoshiki in Los Angeles in November 2006 to work on a song as a tribute to Hide.
+According to a report by the newspaper Sponichi, X Japan vocalist Toshi visited Yoshiki in Los Angeles in November 2006 to work on a song as a tribute to Hide.
 In March 2007, Toshi announced on his website that he and Yoshiki had recently resumed working together, stating that a "new project" would commence soon.
-Rumors of a X Japan reunion subsequently began, and in June Yoshiki was reported as having expressed interest in a tour and that he was in talks with Heath and Pata regarding their participation.
-On October 22, 2007, X Japan announced their reunion and released the Saw IV theme song, "I.V.".
+In June, Yoshiki confirmed there were talks about reuniting X Japan and expressed interest in a tour and that he was in talks with Pata and Heath regarding their participation.
+According to Pata, Yoshiki contacted him at an unspecified time to play guitar on what would become the song "I.V.", and he agreed.
+At a dinner sometime later, Yoshiki told him and Heath that he wanted to release the song as X Japan, indicating that the band would be reuniting after 10 years.
+On October 22, 2007, X Japan officially announced their reunion and released "I.V." as the theme song to the American horror film Saw IV.

-In 2010, they went on their first North American tour from September 25 to October 10.
-Their first world tour began with four gigs in Europe from June 28 to July 4, 2011 and was resumed from September to October with five shows in South America and five in Asia.
+Pata appears in the 2008 film Attitude, directed by former Color frontman Dynamite Tommy.
+Ra:IN went on a lengthy European tour in 2009 that took them to France, Poland, Finland and Russia.
+In 2010, X Japan held their first North American tour from September 25 to October 10.
+Their first world tour began with four gigs in Europe from June 28 to July 4, 2011, and was resumed from September to October with five shows in South America and five in Asia.

 On September 22, 2013, Pata appeared at a concert in memory of Hide, hosted by Sexxx George (Ladies Room), performing in a special band with George, Eby (ex-Zi:Kill), Yoshihiko (heidi.) and Cutt.
-For the Hide tribute album Tribute VII -Rock Spirits-, released on December 18, 2013, Pata reunited with Spread Beaver members Joe, INA and Chirolyn and Dope HEADz vocalist Shame to record a new version of "Pink Spider" under the name The Pink Spiders.
+For the Hide tribute album Tribute VII -Rock Spirits-, released on December 18, 2013, Pata reunited with Spread Beaver members Joe, I.N.A. and Chirolyn and Dope HEADz vocalist Shame to record a new version of "Pink Spider" under the name The Pink Spiders.
+Tetsu left Ra:IN in 2014, and was replaced on drums by Ryu that same year.